 - 1 ¼ lbs boneless, skinless chicken breasts

 - Red onion, sliced thin

-- To prepare the chicken, combine the garlic, lemon juice, red wine vinegar, olive oil, yogurt, oregano, and salt and pepper to taste in a medium bowl.
+- To prepare the chicken: Combine the garlic, lemon juice, red wine vinegar, olive oil, yogurt, oregano, and salt and pepper to taste in a medium bowl.
 Whisk together until mixed well.
-If using chicken breasts, cut the breasts into 1/2″ strips and add the chicken pieces to the bowl; mix well to coat.
-Cover and refrigerate for 1-2 hours.
+If using chicken breasts, cut the breasts into ½-inch strips and add the chicken pieces to the bowl; mix well to coat.
+Cover and refrigerate for 1 to 2 hours.

-- Cook the chicken as desired, either in the skillet or with the broiler (I grilled them).
+- Cook the chicken as desired, either in a skillet, under the broiler, or on the grill.
 Once the chicken is completely cooked through, transfer to a plate and let rest for 5 minutes.